At Adobe and Marketo it is a violation of our Email Use Policy to send cold emails to purchased email addresses.

 Many data companies offer list rental services where the data company sends an initial message, and passes on only the information of recipients who respond to the offer.

-Marketo is not the only vendor in the marketplace with this philosophy against purchased lists, it is a widely know issue that purchased lists drive delivery issues.
+Adobe & Marketo are not the only vendors in the marketplace with this philosophy against purchased lists, it is a widely know issue that purchased lists drive delivery issues.

 Is this article helpful ?